 Perform constant water checks to avoid common problems

-Normally, Koi pond owners experience problems like water leakage or seepage from their ponds.
-There can be many instances where natural evaporation also negatively affects the quality of water.
-Moreover, many Koi pond owners have to deal with other serious problems like acid rains and excessive fish waste.
-In order to avoid these common but serious issues, it is highly advisable to perform constant water checks.
+Koi pond owners may have to deal with issues like acid rain, excessive fish waste and nutrient-enriched runoff.
+In order to stay on top of these common but serious issues, it is highly advisable to perform constant water checks.
 Although it’s true that Koi fish can be easily taken care of, poor water quality can cause even the hardiest fish to suffer from health issues.

 Maintain the right temperature

-People living in colder regions shouldn’t worry, they will be happy to know that Koi can survive during the months of winter.
-When ice deposits on the surface of water, these fish can essentially hibernate under the surface.
-In order to be on the safer side you should use a water heating system to maintain the perfect temperature for Koi growth.
+People living in colder regions where ponds freeze over shouldn’t worry-they will be relieved to discover that Koi can survive during the winter months .
+When ice forms on the surface, these fish can essentially hibernate under the surface.
+In order to be on the safer side you can use a floating de-icer to maintain the a hole in the ice for proper gas exchange.

-Over feeding your Koi fish is one of the unhealthiest practices and should be avoided at all costs.
-However, when feeding you should take that opportunity to evaluate your Koi fish closely.
+Over feeding your Koi is one of the most common yet unhealthiest mistakes made by well-intentioned koi owners.
+When feeding you should take that opportunity to evaluate your Koi closely.
 This will help you to detect any diseases or injuries that have occurred to the fish.
 Overfeeding can lead to poor water quality which itself can initiate a host of additional problems down the road.
-These problems include high ammonia and nitrites in the water to fin rot on your fish.
+These problems include high ammonia and nitrites in the water which can translate into fin rot, parasites and other diseases.

-These supplies normally include a good quality filtration system, a powerful pump, protein skimmer, a water heating system and ultraviolet sterilizer.
-For instance, the water pump is used for pumping water in and out of the pond which is essential for maintaining proper aeration in the pond.
+This equipment normally includes a good quality filtration system, a powerful pump, protein skimmer, aeration system and ultraviolet sterilizer.
+For instance, the pond pump is used for pumping water in and out of the pond which aids in maintaining proper water movement in the pond.

-The filtration system in combination with the protein skimmer is very useful in keeping the water clean and healthy for your Koi.
-As mentioned previously, a water heating system is useful in maintaining the right temperature in the pond during the colder months.
+The filtration system in combination with the protein skimmer is very useful in keeping the surface water clean.
+As mentioned previously, a floating de-icer can be useful in maintaining proper gas exchange in the pond during the colder months.

-There is no doubt that Koi fish are one of the most graceful and attractive fish to keep.
-Another interesting thing about Koi is that they also have an fairly decent life span (you can expect 15-20 years and in some cases much longer).
+There is no doubt that Koi fish are one of the most graceful aquatic pets.
+In fact, in the US koi are the most common fish pet.
+Interestingly, they also have an fairly decent life span (you can expect 15-20 years and in some cases much longer).
 However, if you don’t take proper care of them, they won’t be able to live to their potential.

 For a more comprehensive coverage of koi maintenance click here.